The Ebola virus is relentless and devastating. UNICEF and partners are continuing to ramp up their response.

 Children exposed to Ebola witness death and suffering, lose loved ones, are infected themselves, or have to spend weeks in isolation because they have had contact with someone infected with the virus.

-Children have accounted for a significant proportion of those infected with Ebola in the Democratic Republic of Congo, where the most recent outbreak was declared a Public Health Emergency of International Concern by the World Health Organization.
+Children have accounted for a significant proportion of those infected with Ebola in the Democratic Republic of Congo (DRC).
 Preventing infection among children must therefore be at the heart of the Ebola response.

 The effects of Ebola aren’t just physical.
 The stigmatization can be isolating for children who are already struggling to cope with incredible hardship and loss, and the emotional scars can take years to heal.